 2007 Owner: Dietrich Mateschitz

-High Point: Despite missing two of the first five races of the season – immediately putting himself behind the 8-ball – Vickers ran well in the races that he did qualify for in 2007.
-Being outside of the Top 35 in owner points was a difficult task for any driver in that position, but in the 23 races that the No. 83 team did make, Vickers averaged a 25th place finish with 5 top 10s.
-His best run came at the Coca-Cola 600 on Memorial Day Weekend, where a number of Toyotas ran strong – Vickers led several laps and finished 5th, his lone Top 5 of the season.
+High Point: Despite missing two of the first five races of the season – immediately putting himself behind the eight-ball – Vickers ran well in the races that he did qualify for in 2007.
+Being outside of the Top 35 in owner points was a difficult task for any driver in that position, but in the 23 races that the No. 83 team did make, Vickers averaged a 25th-place finish with five top 10s.
+His best run came at the Coca-Cola 600 on Memorial Day weekend, where a number of Toyotas ran strong – Vickers led several laps and finished fifth, his lone top five of the season.

-Want to join Mike on our Frontstretch Staff?
+Want to join the Frontstretch staff?
 Now’s your chance to join one of the fastest-growing racing websites on the internet, matching wits with some of the most respected writers in the business today.
-Frontstretch.com is actively seeking 3-5 new staff members for the 2008 season, and you can audition now by clicking here to find out exactly what you need to do.
-When finished, send your completed audition to email@example.com – we hope to hear from you soon!
+Frontstretch is actively seeking 3-5 new staff members for the 2008 season, and you can audition now.